joshbainbridge/craft/README.md

 Craft Game:
 =======

-This repository is for an indpendent and experemental game called Craft.
-It is experimental in both style and procedrual gameplay blending between two and three dimensional worlds with varying detail and colour.
-Techniques such as instancing, octree data structures and procedrual noise have been implemented.
-Currently the controls are just Arrows + WASD keys and the source should compile on Windows, Mac and Linux.
+This repository is my first exploration into programming with c++ and was created as an independent and experimental game called Craft.
+It is experimental in both style and procedural gameplay, blending between two and three dimensional worlds with varying detail and colour.
+Techniques such as instancing, octree structures and procedural noise are currently being used to create the environment although a character still needs to be added.
+The controls are just Arrows + WASD keys and the source should compile on most platform.

 ![Alt text](../readme-pictures/screenshot_01.png?raw=true)